-There are a number of different steps the team takes in order to determine the cause of your sleeping problems.
-First, the team has you keep a sleep diary, in which you record the time you go to sleep and when you wake up along with how you feel mentally and physically before and after sleeping.
+There are a number of different steps the team takes to determine the cause of your sleeping problems.
+First, the team has you keep a sleep diary, in which you record the time you go to sleep and when you wake up, along with how you feel mentally and physically before and after sleeping.

 Based on your sleep diary, the team may make recommendations to improve your sleep quality, such as avoiding caffeine or alcohol in the afternoons or evenings, dimming the lights in your home an hour before bed to encourage relaxation and drowsiness, or increasing your exercise during the day.

 If these conservative suggestions aren’t helpful, the team may recommend a sleep study.
 A variety of tests are available during your sleep study to identify the cause of your sleep disorder.